IBM/universal-connectors/docs/configure_syslog_ssl.md

      Where ```/path/to``` is the path to the certificate file that was copied to the database server in step 2.

-4. Enable UC and add a connector with MongoDB with Syslog template from dropdown menu
+4. Enable UC and add a connector with MongoDB (MySQL) with Syslog template from dropdown menu
-5. Configure the input section to receive MongoDB events over Syslog for example (***REMOVED***me is applied to MySQL over syslog) with the ***REMOVED***me port configured in the rsyslog config file above.
+5. Configure the input section to receive MongoDB (MySQL) events over Syslog for example with the ***REMOVED***me port configured in the rsyslog config file above.
+Example with MongoDB:

   ```
        tcp {